villerahk/villerahkonen.com/README.md

 ## VilleRahkonen.com

 Live application will be published as soon as it's ready.
-Target is to be done by 10th of November 2019.
+Target for version 1.0 is to be done by 15th of November 2019.

 ### Objective of the project